StarPlayrX/XPC123/README.md

 I've included both a service and a client.
 Tried to make this as easy as possible and kept it similar to Apple's XPCService Swift template for Applications / XPCService plugins.
 There is more to XPC, but having a working example makes it easier.

-The MachService only works from a command line / headless app, not as a plugin.
-It do not have a UI.
-This means it needs to run as a LaunchDaemon.
-It also means it will be available system wide which is usually what you want.
-If you don't want it to be system wide and within the user space, this is where Launch Agents come into play.
+The MachService is designed run an a LaunchDaemon.
+Daemons cannot have a UI which makes it ideal to use XPC.
+Daemons are also system wide and runs as root.
+If you don't want it to be system wide or use root access consider using this as a LaunchAgent instead within the Aqua session (not covered).

 The MachClient can run in either a gui app or command line tool.
 This should also work with Authorization Plugins, but that hasn't been tested.
-I will try to pass on more info on this soon.

 Outside of Xcode, MachServices need to run as a LaunchDaemon.
 Apple allows MachServices to run in Xcode for testing and development purposes only.
 Here is some info on that: https://stackoverflow.com/questions/19881950/xpc-communication-between-service-and-client-app-works-only-when-launched-from-x